 “The DA’s office can subpoena her,” said attorney Mark Reichel, explaining that dissolving the marriage union rids Huddle of previous legal rights.
 “She loses her right to say no. She can’t talk about communications but she can talk about observations.
 ‘He wasn’t home this night.
 This night he came home with these clothes.'”

 “She can really be a domestic diary of daily activities of this person.”

 DeAngelo’s sister described him as “the kindest, gentlest man with his children,” and said she was shocked and in disbelief, hopeful investigators were wrong about him.
 His neighbors, meanwhile, had long thought of the man as “cantankerous,” with some even dubbing him “Freak” for his outbursts.

 Sharon Marie Huddle, however, long remained silent even after DeAngelo was arrested.
 She only truly broke her silence after DeAngelo pleaded guilty in June 2020.

 For the subsequent sentencing hearings in August, Sharon Marie Huddle submitted a written statement:

 “I will never be the same person.
 I now live everyday with the knowledge of how he attacked and severely damaged hundreds of innocent people’s lives and murdered 13 innocent people who were loved and have now been missed for 40 years or more.”

-After learning about Sharon Marie Huddle, who was married to the Golden State Killer, read about Paul Holes, the man who helped catch this elusive murderer.
+After learning about Sharon Marie Huddle, the woman who was married to the Golden State Killer, read about Paul Holes, the man who helped catch this elusive murderer.
 Then, learn about 11 prolific serial killers most people have never heard of.